 Money Laundering and Online Payment Fraud

 One crime that underlies most crimes is money laundering.
 Criminals use money laundering techniques to hide the true sources of funds they obtain from a particular crime.
-Therefore, businesses should also anti-money laundering activities in order to prevent online payment fraud.
-As a result, if the money obtained when fraud occurs cannot be laundered, the criminal is caught and the crime is detected and prevented.
+Therefore, businesses should also anti-money laundering activities to prevent online payment fraud.
+As a result, if the money obtained when fraud occurs cannot be laundered, the criminal is caught, and the crime is detected and prevented.
 That is why Online Payment transaction providers have to take some precautions to prevent cybercriminals from misusing their services for money laundering.
-Online Payment service providers can participate in these activities, albeit unwillingly, businesses should prevent this, otherwise businesses will not only be subject to regulatory penalties, but they may also lose the trust of their customers.
+Online Payment service providers can participate in these activities, albeit unwillingly; businesses should prevent this, otherwise businesses will not only be subject to regulatory penalties, but they may also lose the trust of their customers.

 Know Your Customer (KYC) to Prevent Online Payment Fraud

 AML and KYC procedures have to be applied in regulated sectors.
 Online Payment Service Providers may also be among the regulated industries and thus can implement these procedures.
 Businesses are also performed in Know Your Customer to identify customers and understand the risk they pose.
 Know Your Customer (KYC) procedures are designed to anti-money laundering and provide real detailed information about the customer.
-The aim of KYC is to do business with real customers and partners and protect against ML / TF risks.
-KYC is carried out in customer purchases, at the beginning of the partnership and at specific time intervals to ensure that cybercriminals and fraudsters cannot even create an account.
+KYC aims to do business with real customers and partners and protect against ML / TF risks.
+KYC is carried out in customer purchases, at the beginning of the partnership, and at specific time intervals to ensure that cybercriminals and fraudsters cannot even create an account.
 The main reason for it to be carried out regularly in a certain time period is that the existing risks may change.

 Implementing effective authentication solutions is the first step in managing payment fraud.
 To perform effective screening, the first requirements of organizations are the seamless configuration of in-house due diligence and screening procedures.
-With Customer Due Diligence (CDD), customers' risks are determined and measures are taken, and Enhanced Due Diligence (EDD) procedures are performed for more risky customers.
+With Customer Due Diligence (CDD), customers' risks are determined, measures are taken, and Enhanced Due Diligence (EDD) procedures are performed for more risky customers.
 For greater security, machine learning and behavioral analytics can be used in organizations, and with these technologies, organizations are far ahead in protecting themselves from anti-financial criminals.

 Sanction Scanner Solution